10 Unique Steppe Animals

 Steppe eagle

 The steppe eagle (Aquila nipalensis), as the name suggests, is another species of steppe fauna.
-It is can be found in steppe habitats in various countries across Europe, Africa and Asia.
-It lives in steppe and semi-desert habitats, and can breed at up to 2,300 meters in rocky, mountainous areas with sparse vegetation.
-The steppe eagle, like all eagles, is a carnivorous bird and feeds on small mammals, termites and smaller birds.
+It can be found in steppe habitats in various countries across Europe, Africa, and Asia.
+It lives in steppe and semi-desert habitats and can breed at up to 2,300 meters in rocky, mountainous areas with sparse vegetation.
+The steppe eagle, like all eagles, is a carnivorous bird and feeds on small mammals, termites, and smaller birds.

-Steppe eagles are migratory birds, flying to south-east Africa and southern Asia between August and October, and returning to the breed on the steppes between January and May.
+Steppe eagles are migratory birds, flying to south-east Africa and southern Asia between August and October, and returning to breed on the steppes between January and May.
 Traditionally, these birds built their nests on the ground.
 However, habitat loss and alteration have caused them to start making nests in shrubs or trees.
 The steppe eagle is classified as endangered in the ICUN Red List.
+Conservation programs are crucial to protect their nesting sites and food resources.

 Great bustard

 The great bustard usually migrates in winter.
 However, its migratory patterns differ depending on where its breeding grounds are.
 Great bustards that live at higher latitudes always migrate, while others are facultative or partial migrants.
-The great bustard is presently classified as a vulnerable species, with populations declining due to habitat encroachment form agriculture, hunting and climate change.
+The great bustard is presently classified as a vulnerable species, with populations declining due to habitat encroachment from agriculture, hunting, and climate change.
+Their impressive courtship displays, involving elaborate plumage displays, are a key part of their breeding success.

 Demoiselle crane